joshbuhler/syncTunes/README.md

 1. syncTunes will scan the supplied directory for .m3u playlist files and build a list of the tracks included.
 2. Each track's file extension will be checked, and if it's a supported type, will be copied to a new playlist.
 3. Supported track files will be copied from the location listed in the playlist file to the output directory.
-4. N playlist files will be written to the output directory, these new playlists will:
+4. New playlist files will be written to the output directory, these new playlists will:
 	* Preserve the order of the original playlist
 	* Omit any unsupported files
 	* Have new file paths that point to the copied files.
 These paths will be relative to the output directory